Hudson Valley Fall Foliage Guide:

 #7: Take a Hike up a Mountain

-Some popular places that are prime spots for viewing Hudson Valley Fall Foliage include:
+Some popular places for hiking that are prime spots for viewing Hudson Valley Fall Foliage include:

 - Anthony’s Nose